kazu-pl/novel-ui/README.md

 ```

 then it means that you've installed the newest version of `@testing-library/react` package (13+) but you also have React v17 or lower.
 The thing is that `@testing-library/react` in version 13+ supports React 18+ and NOT React 17 or lower.
 So to fix this just install the latest `@testing-library/react` 12 version.

-You can do this with the following command:
+So first remove to current one:
+`yarn remove @testing-library/react`

+and then install the required one with:
 `npm i -D @testing-library/react@release-12.x`
 OR
-` yarn add --dev @testing-library/react@release-12.x`
+`yarn add --dev @testing-library/react@release-12.x`

 Found [here](https://stackoverflow.com/questions/71713405/cannot-find-module-react-dom-client-from-node-modules-testing-library-react#comment127617797_71716438)